jampy/react-mui-speeddial/README.md

   FAB will *open* additional choices.
  - `fabContentClose` = children for the FAB in the *opened* state.
 If not specified, the value of `fabContentOpen` will be used instead.
+ - `onOpenCloseRequest` = optional callback; called when the user clicks the main FAB
  - `children` = the children of the `<SpeedDial>` component should be `<SpeedDialItem>` instances (see below).